magepages/mpdocs/docs/special-promotions/index.md

 ![](https://i.imgur.com/gXyANMo.png)

 - **Developer Mode**: select **Yes** to enable **Developer Mode**.
 When it is enabled, you can see discounts applied to specific products in your shopping cart via Developer Mode.
-If you leave this blanl, all the promotions programs will be accessable for every IP Address.
+If you leave this blank, all the promotions programs will be accessable for every IP Address.

 ![](https://i.imgur.com/ycXOTbw.png)